Dimibe/grouped_list/README.md

 **Also the fields from `ListView.builder` can be used.**

+#### Highlight - Chat Dialog

+Easy creation of chat dialogs.
+Just set the option `reverse` to `true`.
+A full example can be found in the examples.
+The list will be scrolled to the end in the initial state and therefore scrolling will be against redeaing direction.

 ### My other packages :

 **For easy creation of chat-like dialogs:**

-Check out my other package [StickyGroupedList](https://pub.dev/packages/sticky_grouped_list), which is based on the scrollable_positioned_list and has a `reverse` option with which the scrollview starts at the end of the list.
+Check out my other package [StickyGroupedList](https://pub.dev/packages/sticky_grouped_list), which is based on the scrollable_positioned_list.